Hosting and bandwidth provided by MacAce.net.

 None* None

-Details: *The MacBook Air does not have an internal optical drive.
-An external MacBook Air SuperDrive is offered for US$79.
+Details: *MacBook Air models do not have an internal optical drive.
+Site sponsor Adorama offers the external Apple USB SuperDrive for US$79.
 It writes DVD+R DL and DVD-R DL at 4X, DVD-R and DVD+R at 8X, DVD-RW at 6X, DVD+RW at 8X, reads DVD at 8X, writes CD-R at 24X, writes CD-RW at 16X, and reads CD at 24X.

 None None*

 Details: *No MacBook Air models have an internal Ethernet port.
-However, an external Apple USB 10/100Base-T Ethernet adapter is offered as a US$29 option.
+However, an external Apple USB 10/100Base-T Ethernet adapter was offered as a US$29 option.

 802.11a/b/g/n 4.0